 What are the best devices for taking notes digitally?

 Any device that supports a stylus and has a touch-screen can be used for taking digital notes or digital inking.
-If you're after a portable, pocket-sized, notepad-like digital note-taking device, we recommend the Samsung Galaxy Note range of smartphones.
+If you're after a portable, pocket-sized, notepad-like digital note-taking device, we recommend a smartphone with a large display and stylus support, such as the Apple iPhone 14 Pro Max or the Samsung Galaxy Z Fold4.

 Remember to invest in a good stylus